 - continue to build the evidence base of what works in these areas

 - encourage and strengthen good practice within the sector

 3. Areas of joint working

-GSHA, supported by the DfE, will deliver the following three commitments by the scheduled end of this parliament, and in doing so set a gold standard for the rest of the sector:
+GSHA, supported by the DfE, will deliver the following three commitments by 2022, and in doing so set a gold standard for the rest of the sector:

 - support member schools to design admission arrangements which increase access to their schools for disadvantaged pupils